 Previously, Boardman was Executive Editor and Senior Vice President of The Seattle Times, the largest news organization in the Pacific Northwest.
 Under his leadership, The Times won four Pulitzer Prizes and produced 10 Pulitzer finalists.

-Boardman has been the recipient of numerous other major national awards, including the Goldsmith Prize in Investigative Reporting from Harvard University, the Worth Bingham Prize in Investigative Reporting, the Investigative Reporters and Editors Award and the Associated Press Managing Editors Public Service Award.
+Boardman personally has been the recipient of numerous other major national awards, including the National Ethics Award from the Society of Professional Journalists, the Goldsmith Prize in Investigative Reporting from Harvard University, the Worth Bingham Prize in Investigative Reporting, the Investigative Reporters and Editors Award and the Associated Press Managing Editors Public Service Award.

 Before joining The Times in 1983, Boardman was a reporter and editor at several papers in the Northwest, and worked on a construction project in Liberia, West Africa.
 He is a graduate of the Medill School of Journalism at Northwestern University and has a graduate degree from the University of Washington.
 He is an inductee of both the Medill Alumni Hall of Achievement and the University of Washington Communications Hall of Fame.

-He has volunteered as a youth basketball coach and has served on advisory boards supporting music and journalism programs in the Seattle Public Schools.
+He has volunteered as a youth basketball coach and has served on advisory boards supporting music and journalism programs in public schools.

-Boardman is married to Barbara Winslow Boardman, a writer and editor.
+He is married to Barbara Winslow Boardman, a writer and editor.
 They have two daughters.
-He enjoys kayaking, hiking, yoga, reading, cooking, wine, travel, music, playing with his golden retriever and watching Ichiro Suzuki hit a baseball.
+He enjoys kayaking, hiking, yoga, reading, cooking, wine, travel, music, and cheering on the Temple Owls and the Northwestern Wildcats.